GIRL ON THE OCEAN FLOOR

 The woman who asked was about twenty-five years old, brunette, lithe.
 Her partner, a man also about twenty-five years old, was tall, dark and handsome, strong and athletic.

-When I saw them underwater, she–a first time diver–was swimming with ease, while he was holding onto the anchor line for dear life–his exaggerated breath rushing from his lips.
-He was stiff, and would be able to find the boat (if only because he never left hold of it).
+When I saw them underwater, she–a first-time diver–was swimming with ease, while he was holding onto the anchor line for dear life–his exaggerated breath rushing from his lips.
+He was stiff and would be able to find the boat (if only because he never left hold of it).

 She learned to inhabit the sea.

-I overhead a female diver ask a male dive master if women made good scuba divers.
+I overheard a female diver ask a male dive master if women made good scuba divers.
 He replied, “women do everything better than men, but at the end of the dive they can’t find the boat!”